mariomac/pipes/tutorial/README.md

 Its behavior is simple: you invoke it from the command line passing a regular expression as a first argument, and a set of files as subsequent arguments.

-Minigrep will search in all the files and, for each file line matching the provided pattern, it will print the matching line as well as the file containing it.
+Minigrep will read all the lines in the files and, for each line matching the provided pattern, it will print the matching line as well as the file containing it.

 If no files are provider, Minigrep will process the text lines from the standard input.